London Zoo seeking donations to safeguard animals

 While England is confident the shutdown will not endanger any of the animals, she said the loss of revenue was one of the biggest challengers the zoo has faced.

 "The (public's) response has been overwhelming so far, but we are a charity and in a good year we would have 1 million people coming through the gates.
-We are really missing the crowds and we really want people to support us through out website www.zsl.org/zsl-london-zoo."
+We are really missing the crowds and we really want people to support us through out website www.zsl.org/zsl-london-zoo. " (Reporting by Martyn Herman Editing by Leslie Adler)